 North End in Boston in Suffolk County, Massachusetts — The American Northeast (New England)

 Location.
-42° 21.988′ N, 71° 3.257′ W. Marker is in Boston, Massachusetts, in Suffolk County.
+42° 21.955′ N, 71° 3.241′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 It is in North End.
-Marker can be reached from Salem Street north of Hull Street, on the right when traveling north.
-Marker is located in the Old North Church courtyard, on the north side of the church.
-Marker is a metal tablet mounted on the brick wall at the north side Touch for map.
-Marker is at or near this postal address: 193 Salem Street, Boston MA 02113, United States of America.
+Marker can be reached from Unity Street near Tileston Street.
+Marker is in Paul Revere Mall.
+Touch for map.
+Marker is at or near this postal address: 16 Unity St, Boston MA 02113, United States of America.
 Touch for directions.